sodapork/seniorlivingcacl/README.md

 - No data is sent to external servers

 ### Export Results
-- Click "Export Results" to download a JSON file
+- Click "Save Your Results" to download a JSON file
 - Includes all cost data, calculations, and timestamps
 - Useful for sharing with family members or financial advisors

 ### Reset Calculator
-- Click "Reset Calculator" to clear all data
+- Click "Start Over" to clear all data
 - Confirms before clearing to prevent accidental data loss
 - Also clears saved data from local storage